Toledo is the Largest Producer of Damascene Works in Spain:

 With his tool, he pressed the gold wires into the grooves.
 The gold is hammered until it penetrates into the button.
 We were told that the next step is for the gold inlayed button to be treated with a bluing solution.
 This has the effect of causing the metal to oxidise hence creating the black background.
 We didn’t get to see this process as it was time for the eager shoppers to be set free in the Damascene showroom.

 Buying Damascene in Toledo

-Damasquinados Suarez have been producing Damascene works since 1927 and in the showroom there was a wide range of Damascene jewelry and other Damascene wares for sale.
+Damasquinados Suarez have been producing Damascene works since 1927.
+The showroom stocks a wide range of Damascene jewelry and other Damascene wares for sale.
+Their damascene designs range from the geometric Arabesque to the Renaissance look with bird and flower motifs.
 If you intend buying some Damascene on your Toledo holiday, it’s best to buy it from a reliable source.
-Damascene designs range from the Arabesque geometric designs to the Renaissance look with bird and flower motifs.

-Whilst the ladies in the group picked up some Damascene jewelry, it was the decorative plates that I admired most.
-They looked exquisite, but at a few hundred Euros each, they had to remain in the display cabinet.
+The Damascene jewelry was popular with most of the ladies in the group.
+For me, it was the decorative plates that I admired most.
+They looked exquisite, but at a few hundred Euros each, they had to stay in the display cabinet.

-In the showroom there was also a large collection of swords and sabres which is another of Toledo’s famous products.
-You can see pictures of our Damascene showroom visit at Travelsignposts photo gallery HERE.
+Other items in the showroom included a large collection of swords and sabres which is another of Toledo’s famous products.
+You can see photos of our Damascene showroom visit at Travelsignposts photo gallery HERE.

 Circo Romano, 8

 Tel: +34 925 280 027